stac-extensions/file/README.md

 ### Local Path

-An asset is referenced with a simple URL that does not give a good indication about how the file might be organized together with the other assets when downloaded and/or extracted to a local filesystem.
+An asset/link is referenced with a simple URL that does not give a good indication about how the file might be organized together with the other assets/links when downloaded and/or extracted to a local filesystem.

-By default, the main purpose is file downloading but the purpose of this field may be refined by other extensions, e.g., an archive extension may indicate the location of the asset in a ZIP or TAR file which at the same time is also the local path to extract the file to.
+By default, the main purpose is file downloading but the purpose of this field may be refined by other extensions, e.g., an archive extension may indicate the location of the asset/link in a ZIP or TAR file which at the same time is also the local path to extract the file to.
-For example, some software require that the asset is placed in a specific relative folder or the metadata asset might contain references relative to another asset.
+For example, some software require that the asset/link is placed in a specific relative folder or the metadata asset/link might contain references relative to another asset/link.

 The `file:local_path` field indicates a **relative** path that can be used by clients for different purposes to organize the